nathanl/mendel/README.md

 ## Installation

+    gem install mendel

-In Bundler:
+Or in Bundler:

-    gem 'mendel', git: (this repo address)
+    gem 'mendel'

 ## Naming